unipv-larl/6th-Pavia-International-Summer-School-for-Indo-European-Linguistics/README.md

 Here you will find practical information about the summer school schedule, travel and housing, as well as course materials for download.

-The summer school will be held from September 2 to September 7, 2024 at the University of Pavia.
+The summer school will be held from **September 2 to September 7, 2024** at the **University of Pavia**.
 It will feature five courses, one invited lecture, and a poster session, in which students will be able to present their own research.

-Participation in the Summer School, including active participation in the Poster Session, stands for 3 ECTS.
+Participation in the Summer School, including active participation in the Poster Session, stands for **3 ECTS**.

 ## Courses